 At first I tried to ignore her in my daily routine, but she was there to stay.
 She had made her bed under my porch, and there was no way that I was going to send her on her way, so I upgraded her bed and started feeding her.
 One day, I noticed that she was pregnant.
 I wanted to check on her, but she wouldn’t let me anywhere near her.
 She seemed to be in decent health and was starting to show.
 So, I broke down, prayed that the landlord didn’t find out and made her as comfortable as I could.
 I put out a scent-free litter box and maintained it meticulously twice a day.
 You never would’ve known that I was being a bad boy—unless you had looked under my porch!

-She eventually stopped wandering, and about a month after my arrival, she gave birth.
+She eventually stopped wandering, and about a month after her arrival, she gave birth.
 Out of eleven, three were still born, the runt died on the fourth day, and the biggest got mangled in a neighbor’s engine just after she was weened because the landlord had left the gate open after an inspection.
 Once her litter had been weened and was adopted out, she cautiously came up onto the porch.
 I knew better than to approach her, so I tossed her a treat that I had got for this eventual occasion.
 She looked at it intently, wondering what this human had just done.
 She sniffed it thoroughly, and after a few moments of contemplation, she ate it.
 She looked up at me all doey eyed and lightly taped her paw on the deck.
 Yeah, this lady meant business.
 She knew what she wanted and how to get it.
 She must have been formerly socialized in or around a home, and she was finally opening up to me.
 So I tossed her another.

 The next day, we repeated the process, which became our routine.
 By the end of the first week, we had a well-defined schedule, and she was always patiently waiting for her human to offer up tributes for her having graced him with the pleasure of her presence in his life.
 Every day, I’d land the treats about an inch closer to me.
 The first several days were touch and go, but over time she warmed to the game and started enjoying it.